ansible/awx/docs/websockets.md

 * `awx/main/consumers.py` - the django-channels "consumers" where websocket
   clients are actually handled (think of these like views, but specific to websockets).

-This is also where `emit_channel_notification` is defined, which is what the task system calls to actually send out notifications.
+  * This is also where `emit_channel_notification` is defined, which is what the task system calls to actually send out notifications.
+This sends a message to the local Redis instance where wsrelay (discussed below) will pick it up and relay it out to the web nodes.

 * `awx/main/wsrelay.py` (formerly `awx/main/wsbroadcast.py`) - an asyncio
   websockets _client_ that connects to the "relay" (fka. "broadcast")